 The St. Joseph Worker volunteer year starts at the beginning of August and runs through the end of June yearly.
-It’s important that all St. Joseph Workers have no other long term obligations during this year (for instance, another overlapping volunteer commitment or job).
+It’s important that all St. Joseph Workers have no other long-term obligations during this year (for instance, another overlapping volunteer commitment or job).

-Chances of being accepted into the SJW Program are increased by applying before the March 15 application deadline and by being open about the kind of placement site experience you’re willing to have.
+Chances of being accepted into the program are increased by applying before the March 15 application deadline and by being open about the kind of placement site experience you’re willing to have.
 Final acceptance hinges on a few things: acceptance by the St. Joseph Workers interview team, compatibility with an existing placement, and available space in the program.

-All St. Joseph Workers receive a monthly stipend of $100.
+All St. Joseph Workers receive a monthly stipend of $125.
 Because the program also supplies separate funds for housing, food, and other daily needs, this money is for discretionary spending.

 While the SJW program can’t accommodate couples, lots of women have been able to balance community commitments while in a relationship.
 We understand that women who come to us are individuals who need time to themselves.
 While there are many program commitments, most women have been able to continue to keep time for themselves and for other communities that are important to them.

-Each room is furnished with a single bed, dresser, chair, and lamp.
+Each person will have her own bedroom space that is furnished with a single bed, dresser, chair, and lamp.
 The living room, kitchen, and other common spaces are fully furnished.
 The house also has a computer with internet access, house bikes, and a telephone.
 Individual women don’t need to bring very much to make it feel like home.
 Each woman decides to bring certain priority items with her, including clothes, decorations for her room, sheets for a twin bed, a pillow, and other important personal items.